emf-creaf/Rcentury/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Rcentury
+# Rcentury: soil dynamics simulation with CENTURY 4.7 and R

 <!-- badges: start -->

 <!-- badges: end -->

-## Introduction
+## The CENTURY model for soil organic matter dynamics

-The CENTURY soil model is a bio-chemistry ecosystem model that simulates the long-term dynamics of Carbon, Nitrogen, Phosphorus, and Sulfur in various terrestrial ecosystems.
+The CENTURY soil model is a bio-chemistry ecosystem model that simulates the long-term dynamics of Carbon, Nitrogen, Phosphorus, and Sulphur in various terrestrial ecosystems.
 It can be used to predict how climate and land management practices impact and change soil health and carbon sequestration.
 The model works by splitting soil organic matter into